spiceai/spiceai/README.md

 ## Importing dataset from Dremio

-**Step 1.** If you have a dataset hosted in Dremio, you can load it into the SpiceAI Runtime as follows:
+**Step 1.** If you have a dataset hosted in Dremio, you can load it into the Spice Runtime as follows:

 ```bash
 spice login dremio -u <USERNAME> -p <PASSWORD>
 ```

 **Step 2.** If you haven't already initialized a new project, you need to do so.
-Then, start the SpiceAI Runtime.
+Then, start the Spice Runtime.

 ```bash
 spice init dremio-demo-project